camxchodxvid/SkyStatus/README.md

 ## Contributing

-Contributions to improve WeatherPulse are welcome.
+Contributions to improve SkyStatus are welcome.
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)